 It is harder and harder to find a beach in Phuket that has not been discovered, talked about and filled with tourists to eternity.
 But, as the island is so large, there are still plenty of lesser known beaches in Phuket that are usually enjoyed by the locals.
-You can place them on your Phuket road trip as one of the best things to do in the area.
+You can place them on your Phuket road trip as one of the best things to do in the area, especially if you only have one day in Phuket.
 If you would like to know more about the beaches in Phuket that tourists don’t know about, read on.

 This beach is not easy to find but Google Maps will take you there – that is how I found it.
 You will need your own transportation as taxis are unlikely to know where it is or want to make the trek but it is well worth it.
 You will have to pay 200 Baht to enter, not because the beach has a fee, all beaches in Thailand are public, but because the owner of the land that provides access charges for that.
 Clever right?
 After descending through a rather steep path you will find a white sand beach that has a few beach huts and white powdery beach.

 Similar idea to Freedom Beach but much more developed.
 This beach used to be free to access but it is now costing 500 Baht which you get in credit to use at the funky restaurants and bars.
 Go there for a few hours or for the whole day.
 There are beach and water sports, a DJ, three different restaurants to choose from, beach chairs and loungers and, if you head to the left through a narrow path, a smaller more intimate bay that has chill out music and beautiful crystalline water.
 The beach is very pretty and is accessed by few boats so it still is pretty nice.
 Paradise Beach offers free shuttle service from Patong, 15 min away, throughout the day.
 Aside from the beach there is a small shopping village where you can get designer bikinis, massages or pretty jewelry.